College with a Family Support Team

 Liberal Studies – WCCC

-At WCCC, the FFD program consists of 5 3-credit classes to give students the introductory level core curriculum credit with a focus on parenting and strengthening families.
+At WCCC, the FFD program consists of 4 3-credit classes to give students the introductory level core curriculum credit with a focus on parenting and strengthening families.
 This curriculum helps students become advocates for their children, families and communities as well as prepares them for additional coursework that transfers into future degree programs.
-Students also will take the one-credit First Year Experience (FYE) class during their first year, for a total of 16 credits.
+Students also will take the one-credit First Year Experience (FYE) class during their first year, for a total of 13 credits.
 FFD alums have continued at WCCC in certificate and associate’s degree programs in Education, Human Services, Business, Medical Assisting and Phlebotomy.
-Transfer counseling services for students who want to use their WCCC degree as a pathway to a 4-year degree are available, and can work with WCCC counselors and the FFD Transitions Coach to pursue additional education.
+Transfer counseling services for students who want to use their WCCC degree as a pathway to a 4-year degree are available, and students can work with WCCC counselors and the FFD Transitions Coach to pursue additional education.

 Program Requirements